 Our industry is highly regulated, including for privacy and data security.
-We are also expanding our business in countries that have more stringent data protection laws than those in the U.S. Privacy laws globally are changing and evolving.
-Governments, privacy advocates and class action attorneys are increasingly scrutinizing how companies collect, process, use, store, share or transmit personal data.
+We are also expanding our business in countries that have more stringent data protection laws than those in the U.S. Privacy laws, including laws enforcing a "right to be forgotten", are changing and evolving globally.
+Governments, privacy advocates and class action attorneys are increasingly scrutinizing how companies collect, process, use, store, share and transmit personal data.
 New laws and industry self-regulatory codes have been enacted and more are being considered that may affect our ability to reach current and prospective customers, to understand how our products and services are being used, to respond to customer requests allowed under the laws, and to implement our new business models effectively.
 These new laws and regulations would similarly affect our competitors as well as our customers.
-Any perception of our practices or products as an invasion of privacy, whether or not consistent with current regulations and industry practices, may subject us to public criticism, class action lawsuits, reputational harm or claims by regulators, industry groups or other third parties, all of which could disrupt our business and expose us to increased liability.
-Additionally, both laws regulating privacy, as well as third-party products addressing perceived privacy concerns, could affect the functionality of and demand for our products, thereby harming our revenues.
+Any perception of our practices or products as an invasion of privacy, whether or not consistent with current regulations and industry groups or other third parties, all of which could disrupt our business and expose us to increased liability.
+Additionally, both laws regulating privacy, as well as third-party products purporting to address privacy concerns, could affect the functionality of and demand for our products, thereby harming our revenues.

 On behalf of certain customers, we collect and store anonymous and personal information derived from the activities of end users with various channels, including traditional websites, mobile websites and applications, email interactions, direct mail, point of sale, text messaging and call centers (collectively, "channels").
-This enables us to provide such customers with reports on aggregated anonymous or personal information from and about end-user interactions with various channels in the manner specifically directed by each such individual customer.
 Federal, state and foreign governments and agencies have adopted or are considering adopting laws regarding the collection, use and disclosure of this information.
-Our compliance with privacy laws and regulations and our reputation among the public body of end users depend in part on such customers' adherence to privacy laws and regulations and their use of our services in ways consistent with such end users' expectations.
+Our compliance with privacy laws and regulations and our reputation among end users depend in part on our customers' adherence to privacy laws and regulations and their use of our services in ways consistent with such end users' expectations.
 We also rely on contractual representations made to us by customers that their own use of our services and the information they provide to us via our services do not violate any applicable privacy laws, rules and regulations or their own privacy policies.
-We contractually obligate customers to represent to us that they provide their end users the opportunity to "opt-out" of the information collection associated with our services, as applicable.
+We contractually obligate customers to represent to us that they provide their end users the opportunity to "opt out" of the information collection associated with our services, as applicable.
 We do not formally audit such customers to confirm compliance with these representations.
-If these representations are false or if such customers do not otherwise comply with applicable privacy laws, we could face adverse publicity and possible legal or other regulatory action.
+If these representations are false or if our customers do not otherwise comply with applicable privacy laws, we could face adverse publicity and possible legal or other regulatory action.
 In addition, some countries are considering enacting laws that would expand the scope of privacy-related obligations required of service providers, such as Adobe, that would require additional compliance expense and increased liability.

-If we fail to process transactions effectively our revenue and earnings may be harmed.
+If we fail to process transactions effectively, our revenue and earnings may be harmed.

 We process a significant volume of transactions on a daily basis in both our Digital Marketing and Digital Media businesses.
-Due to the size and volume of transactions that we handle, effective processing systems and controls are essential; but even the most sophisticated systems and processes may not be effective in preventing all errors.
+Due to the size and volume of transactions that we handle, effective processing systems and controls are essential, but even the most sophisticated systems and processes may not be effective in preventing all errors.
 The systems supporting our business are comprised of multiple technology platforms that may be difficult to scale.
 If we are unable to effectively manage these systems and processes, we may be unable to process customer data in an accurate, reliable and timely manner, which may harm our customer relationships or results of operations.